-Private companies cannot use HASP, or provide support for a HASP student team, to claim improvement on their product technical readiness level or similar commercial gain.
-If a private company supports a student team, the team application must make it clear what support is provided by the private company and what effort is planned to be accomplished by the students.
-A letter of support from the private company specifying the company contributions to the team and committing the company to not claim commercial gain as a result of the HASP flight must be included in the application.
-Note that a company logo can be affixed to exterior of a student payload in acknowledgement of the company support.
+Private companies cannot use HASP or provide support for a HASP student team to claim improvement on their product technical readiness level or similar commercial gain.
+If a private company supports a student team, the team application must clarify what support is provided by the private company and what effort is planned to be accomplished by the students.
+A letter of support from the private company specifying the company's contributions to the team and committing the company not to claim commercial gain as a result of the HASP flight must be included in the application.
+Note that a company logo can be affixed to the exterior of a student payload in acknowledgment of the company's support.